augustl/kodeskikknemnda.no/README.md

 ## Howto

+1. Have AWS CLI 2.0 installed
-1. Run `./build.sh`
+2. Run `make`
-2. Upload contents of `dist/` folder to whereever
+3. Upload contents of `dist/` folder to whereever